calvinbui/ansible-usenet-docker/README.md

 ## About

 This is an Ansible playbook which installs my Usenet services in Docker containers on a Ubuntu server.

-The playbook:
+Each Usenet service is an Ansible role.

+The following roles are available:

+-   NZBGet
+-   Transmission
+-   NZBHydra
+-   Sonarr
+-   Radarr
+-   CouchPotato
+-   Muximux
+-   Organizr

+The playbook does the following:

 -   Performs a simple setup of a new host (dist-upgrade and open-vm-tools)
 -   Sets up a NFS mount